 My goal is to end up with cubes that are about an inch or an inch and a half in size.

 After a while, I wound up with a large bowl full of beautiful cubed meat.
-Some of it I canned and some of it became ground meat that was made into the perfect venison hamburgers (Read: Ground Venison Burgers From Scratch).
+Some of it I canned and some of it became ground meat that was made into the perfect venison hamburgers.

-The connective tissue that you saw above, any pieces of fat, and dirty meat (if there is any) go to the dog, the bone is going into a large pot of water to make venison broth which I will use in the canning process instead of water and seasonings (Read: Making Bone Broth).
+The connective tissue that you saw above, any pieces of fat, and dirty meat (if there is any) go to the dog, the bone is going into a large pot of water to make bone broth which I will use in the canning process instead of water and seasonings.
+The extra bone broth I usually can.

 Since I wanted to use the bone broth for canning, I placed the meat in the fridge and went ahead and cooked the broth.
 You don’t have to use broth.
 We will go over your options in a minute.